Cockroaches

 The American cockroach (Periplaneta americana)

-One of the biggest exports of the USA.
+American cockroaches are large, reddish-brown, with wings capable of gliding.
 Its wings allow it to fly over only short distances.
 This cockroach is one of the largest cockroaches in the UK, reaching up to 30mm.
-It is a dark-brown, mahogany-coloured insect.
+Prefers warm areas like boiler rooms and heating ducts.

 Image by: D. Sikes